nkoepke/profile-image/README.md

 [![GitHub Pages](https://img.shields.io/badge/Github%20Pages--gray?logo=github&style=social)](https://nkoepke.github.io/profile-image/)

 # Profile-Image
 This JavaScript class generates a placeholder image or default profile image as SVG or PNG.
+Please also have a look at [Identicons](https://github.com/nkoepke/Identicon) for more profile image generation.

 You can use the following parameters in the constructor:

 ### ProfileImage class